ACME-Marketing/acmemarketing.us/reset-database.md

 This guide will help you reset just the database tables without affecting your Supabase project.

-## Step 1: Run the Reset SQL
+## Step 1: Run the Corrected Reset SQL

 1. **Go to your Supabase Dashboard**
 2. **Navigate to the SQL Editor**
-3. **Copy and paste the entire contents of `supabase/migrations/002_reset_tables_only.sql`**
+3. **Copy and paste the entire contents of `supabase/migrations/003_fix_table_names.sql`**
 4. **Click "Run" to execute the script**

-That's it!
 This will:
-- Drop all existing course-related tables
+- Drop ALL existing course-related tables (including the old `course_episodes` table)
-- Recreate them with the proper schema
+- Recreate them with the EXACT field names the code expects
 - Set up all triggers and functions
 - Add sample data
 - Configure RLS policies